luusluus/vscode-parquet-visualizer/README.md

 ### Run SQL Queries on a Parquet File
 You can query a parquet file with DuckDB SQL.
+You can also paginate the query result or change the page size.

 ![sql](media/sql.gif)

 ### Inspect Data
 You can inspect the binary data of parquet files in a human readable tabular format with pagination.
+You can also change the page size.

 ![data](media/inspect_data.gif)

 ### Inspect Struct Value
-You can easily inspect complex struct values by clicking on the cell, which shows a popup.
+You can easily inspect complex struct values by clicking on the cell, which shows a popup containing the value of the struct.

 ![complex](media/inspect_complex.gif)

 ### Inspect Schema
 You can inspect the schema of the parquet file by clicking on the Schema tab, in which you can paginate if the file has many columns.

+You can also inspect the struct type by clicking on the cell, which will show a popup containing the struct data type.

 ![schema](media/inspect_schema.gif)

 ### Inspect Metadata
 You can inspect the metadata in tabular format by clicking on the Metadata tab.

 ![metadata](media/inspect_metadata.gif)

 ## Configuration